Vicentesan/how-to-privy-with-custom-auth/README.md

 ### Why this matters now?

 With the growth of libraries like [better-auth](https://github.com/better-auth), [lucia-auth](https://lucia-auth.com), and [authjs](https://authjs.dev), developers are increasingly moving away from vendor lock-in authentication services and implementing their own authentication systems.
 This shift represents a fundamental change in how modern applications handle user identity and security.
+This guide works not only with the mentioned libraries but with any service that provides a JWKS endpoint.

 ### Authentication Flow